thinkinglabs/thinkinglabs.github.io/_posts/2025-07-26-why-do-teams-not-practice-continuous-integration.md

 - Lastly, unawareness of economic reasons to implement Continuous Integration.

 Even though teams like to see themselves as experienced and high-performing, without true Continuous Integration, they will be none.

+Having said that, Continuous Integration, as intended in this article, is compatible with regulation and compliance.
+There are no valid reasons not implementing Continuous Integration because of regulations.
+To the contrary, it will help in satisfying compliance requirements.

+However, it is true that Pull Requests with status-checks are a good fit for OSS when core maintainers want to accept contributions from the outside world.
+This is a classic low-trust environment.
+Yet, the core maintainers should practice Continuous Integration.

 ## Acknowledgements